Processing TUIO Client API

 This package contains two demo sketches and a library which allows Processing to receive TUIO messages from any TUIO enabled tracker.
 The TuioDemo sketch graphically displays the object and cursor states on the screen.
 You can use this demo as a starting point for the development of you own Processing sketch based on the TUIO framework.
 Please refer to the source code of the example and the following section for further details on its usage.

 Keep in mind to make your graphics scalable for the varying screen and window resolutions.
 A reasonable TUIO application will run in fullscreen mode, although the windowed mode might be useful for debugging purposes or working with the TUIO Simulator.

-Copy the complete contents of the distribution to a folder named TUIO to the libraries folder of your Processing sketchbook.
+Move the uncompressed TUIO folder to the libraries directory of your Processing sketchbook.
 In order to use this library, you will need to provide the according import statement within the header of your Processing sketch:

 Application Programming Interface: